adtrak-core/boilerplate/gitlab-checklists/new-website/developer.md

  - [ ] Are you waiting on any phone numbers?
 Raise a ticket with telecoms department if you are.
  - [ ] Add VAT & Registration numbers into website
  - [ ] Is this site having any additional products that need adding, like Data Capture or Mouseflow?
- - [ ] Is this site going on to HTTPS hosting?
  - [ ] Ensure you know about all domains
  - [ ] Ensure you know how emails will be set up
  - [ ] Ensure `noreply@` email address has been set up if possible (or use Send In Blue)